feature-flow/twotieredkanban/doc/index.rst

 - Team improvement can be considered at any time, rather than at sprint boundaries, because there's less emphasis on deadlines.

+Feature flow isn't new.
 Feature flow can be seen as an instance of `continuous flow
 <https://sites.google.com/a/scrumplop.org/published-patterns/product-organization-pattern-language/development-team/swarming--one-piece-continuous-flow>`_,
 in that there's team focus on individual backlog items.